WL1218V - Wood lathe Vevor - Free user manual and instructions

 6.2 Extension cords

-The use of extension cords is discouraged; try to position equipment within the power source.
-If an extension cord becomes necessary, be sure it is heat enough to carry the current your product will draw.
+The use of extension cords is discouraged; try to position equipment within reach of the power source.
+If an extension cord becomes necessary, be sure it is heavy enough to carry the current your product will draw.
 An undersized cord will cause a drop in line voltage resulting in loss of power and overheating.

 ADJUSTMENTS